Tag: four-letter-word

 Four-letter word

-WotD: Four-letter word It’s not very Christmassy, however, even at this time of year, you may hear some four-letter words floating around the shopping malls or parking lots.
-Everyone’s in a rush, and sometimes the stress gets the better of us.
-We may forget the Christmas spirit and use a few four-letter words before we…
+WotD: Four-letter word It’s not very Christmassy; however, even at this time of year, you may hear four-letter words floating around the shopping malls or parking lots.
+Four-letter words are rude or bad words that people find offensive.
+Not all four-letter words have only four letters, but they’re all bad.
+Everyone’s in a rush, and…

 Fly off the handle

 English Idiom: Fly off the handle It’s the quiet ones that you have to look out for.
-You may have the loveliest kind of person sitting next to you at the office, and then one day they fly off the handle.
-This is what I have noticed about people.
-They lose their temper, shout, scream,…
+You may have the loveliest kind of person sitting next to you at the office, and then one day, they fly off the handle.
+If you fly off the handle, you lose your temper, shout, and yell four-letter…

 Go fly a kite

-English Idiom: Go fly a kite I’m sure that you have been annoyed by someone at some point in your life but were too polite to tell them to f*** off.
+English Idiom: Go fly a kite I’m sure you have been annoyed by someone at some point in your life but were too polite to tell them to f*** off.
 That’s a good thing.
-It means that you are a lady or a gentleman and do not want to use four-letter words or other…
+It means you are a lady or a gentleman and do not want to use four-letter words or other profanity.
+Now,…

 F-bomb